 Paul Schultz also focuses on methodological issues in his discussion.
-A technical assumption underlying Wolfe and Haveman's approach is that more highly educated individuals are more efficient in producing outcomes, but that they do not differ from less-educated individuals in the "production techniques" they employ.
-Schultz cites studies on agriculture showing that more-educated farmers are more productive, in part, because they use production techniques different from those used by less-educated farmers.
+A technical assumption underlying Wolfe and Haveman's approach is that more highly educated individuals are more efficient in producing outcomes, but that they do not differ from lesseducated individuals in the "production techniques" they employ.
+Schultz cites a seminal study on agriculture showing that more-educated farmers are more productive, in part, because they use different production techniques from those used by less-educated farmers.